bashtage/arch/doc/source/univariate/forecasting.rst

   This will differ from ``variance`` whenever the model has dynamics (e.g. an AR model) for horizons larger than 1.
 * ``longterm_component`` - The forecast longterm conditional variance of residuals.
-  This is present only if the volatility process supports integer (e.g. ``CGARCH process``)
+  This is present only if the volatility process supports it (e.g. ``CGARCH process``)

 Each attribute contains a ``DataFrame`` with a common structure.